drghirlanda/alex/Manual.md

 The file Design/Parameters.csv contains some parameters that affect the whole experiment.
-Here is a sample file (as above, the file is in CSV format, displayed here as a table for lagibility):
+Here is a sample file (as above, the file is in CSV format, displayed here as a table for legibility):

 - Parameters.csv: